FRINXio/translation-units-docs/README.md

 - very specific URL listing interfaces under one specific area in OSPF under specific VRF

 Let's say you want to list all areas in a specific OSPF.
-To obtain this data, you can trim the part: '/area=&lt;area-id&gt;/interfaces' from the URL.
+To obtain this data, you can trim the part: '/area={{area-id}}/interfaces' from the URL.

 Let's say you want to be even more specific and list details just about one particular interface.
-You can view the data by adding 'interface=&lt;interface-id&gt;' to the URL.
+You can view the data by adding 'interface={{interface-id}}' to the URL.

 The general steps in creating the URL are following: